hyperledger-archives/avalon/examples/apps/heart_disease_eval/README.md

     && chmod 0755 $HOME/.py-solc/solc-v0.4.25/bin/solc &&
     export SOLC_BINARY=$HOME/.py-solc/solc-v0.4.25/bin/solc
     ```
-8. In Terminal 2, set environment variable `WALLET_PRIVATE_KEY` if not set.
+8. In Terminal 2, set environment variable `WALLET_PRIVATE_KEY` if you wish
-    This should match the value in file `docker/Dockerfile.tcf-dev`
-    from step 3 above:
+    to send raw transactions to Ethereum(usually required for Ropsten).
     ```bash
     export WALLET_PRIVATE_KEY="B413189C95B48737AE2D9AF4CAE97EB03F4DE40599DF8E6C89DCE4C2E2CBA8DE"
     ```
+    The key used here is for the default account used in tcf_connector.toml.
+    You can use the key specific to you account if you have made changes to
+    tcf_connector.toml
 9. If your DISPLAY is not the local console, `:0`, you need to give access to
     your display from the GUI.
     Open a new terminal, Terminal 3, and run `xhost +`